VCityTeam/UD-SV/Vocabulary/Readme.md

 - Reduction feature: A model only refects a (relevant) selection of the original's properties.
 - Pragmatic feature: A model needs to usable in place of the original with respect to some purpose.

-In *[Kühne 2005] T. Kühne, “What is a Model?,” presented at the Language Engineering for Model-Driven Software Development, Dagstuhl, Germany, 2005.*, Kühne elaborates on this definition within the context of software engineering:
+In *\[Kühne 2005\] T. Kühne, “What is a Model?,” presented at the Language Engineering for Model-Driven Software Development, Dagstuhl, Germany, 2005.*, Kühne elaborates on this definition within the context of software engineering:
 > The first two features are covered simultaneously if one speaks of a model as a projection" as this implies both something that is projected (the original) and that some information is lost during the projection.
 Of course exactly what information is dropped - by an activity called "abstraction" - and what is retained depends on the ultimate purpose the model is going to be used for.

 In addition two types of models are defined by Kühne:
 - Token Model: "Elements of a token model capture singular aspects of the original's elements.
 When using UML, one would use an object diagram to create a token model as the original's elements one is interested in are captured in a one-to-one mapping and are shown with their individual attributes.
-In UML parlance such models are sometimes referred to as "snapshot models" since they capture a single confguration of a typically highly dynamic system.
+In UML parlance such models are sometimes referred to as "snapshot models" since they capture a single configuration of a typically highly dynamic system.
 Other possible names are "representation model" (due to the direct representation character) or "instance model" (since the model elements are instances as opposed to types)."
-- Type Model: "The human mind exploits the power of type models by using object properties (e.g., "four legged, fury, sharp teeth, and stereovision") to classify objects (e.g., as "predator") and drawing conclusions...
+- Type Model: "The human mind exploits the power of type models by using object properties (e.g., "four legged, fury, sharp teeth, and stereo-vision") to classify objects (e.g., as "predator") and drawing conclusions...
 Most models used in model driven development are type models.
 In contrast to the singular aspects captured by token models, type models capture the universal aspects of an original's elements."

 **An example of a token model (below) and a type model (above)**
 ![Khune 2005 Model Types](./Pictures/KhuneModelTypes.png)